mhernandezit/capstone-anomaly/src/README.md

-# Multi-Modal Network Failure Detection ML Pipeline
+# Multi-Modal Network Anomaly Detection ML Pipeline

-This Python-based ML pipeline provides comprehensive real-time network failure detection using streaming data from multiple sources.
-It processes BGP updates, SNMP metrics, and syslog messages via NATS messaging, extracts multi-modal features, and performs anomaly detection using Matrix Profile and other ML techniques to detect hardware failures, environmental issues, and routing anomalies.
+This Python-based ML pipeline provides comprehensive real-time network anomaly detection using streaming data from multiple sources.
+It processes BGP updates, SNMP metrics, and syslog messages via NATS messaging, extracts multi-modal features, and performs anomaly detection using Matrix Profile and other ML techniques to identify network failures and provide correlation analysis for Network Operation Centers.

-## 🏗️ Architecture
+## Architecture

 The ML pipeline consists of several key components: